MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/hierarchical.md

 ![](hierarchical-images/secondpage.png "Page Pushed onto Navigation Stack")

-When the [`PushAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PushAsync(Xamarin.Forms.Page)/) method is invoked, the following events occur:
+When the [`PushAsync`](xref:Xamarin.Forms.NavigationPage.PushAsync*) method is invoked, the following events occur:

-- The page calling `PushAsync` has its [`OnDisappearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnDisappearing/) override invoked.
+- The page calling `PushAsync` has its [`OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) override invoked.
-- The page being navigated to has its [`OnAppearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnAppearing/) override invoked.
+- The page being navigated to has its [`OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) override invoked.
 - The `PushAsync` task completes.

 However, the precise order in which these events occur is platform dependent.
 For more information, see [Chapter 24](https://developer.xamarin.com/r/xamarin-forms/book/chapter24.pdf) of Charles Petzold's Xamarin.Forms book.

 > [!NOTE]
-> Calls to the [`OnDisappearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnDisappearing/) and [`OnAppearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnAppearing/) overrides cannot be treated as guaranteed indications of page navigation.
+> Calls to the [`OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) and [`OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) overrides cannot be treated as guaranteed indications of page navigation.
 For example, on iOS, the `OnDisappearing` override is called on the active page when the application terminates.

 ### Popping Pages from the Navigation Stack

 The active page can be popped from the navigation stack by pressing the *Back* button on the device, regardless of whether this is a physical button on the device or an on-screen button.

-To programmatically return to the original page, the `Page2Xaml` instance must invoke the [`PopAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PopAsync()/) method, as demonstrated in the following code example:
+To programmatically return to the original page, the `Page2Xaml` instance must invoke the [`PopAsync`](xref:Xamarin.Forms.NavigationPage.PopAsync) method, as demonstrated in the following code example:

 ```csharp
 async void OnPreviousPageButtonClicked (object sender, EventArgs e)